maubanel/GMS2-Space-Rocks/waves/README.md

 ##### `Step 8.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 I want to launch two large rocks at the player offset by a short amount of time.
 I want to give them time to get used to the controls and playing the game.
 I am assuming they have never played a game like this before.
 So I will not hit them on the first two waves.
-I can only make this assumption at this first ave as the player starts in the middle.
+I can only make this assumption at this first have as the player starts in the middle.
 In any future waves I will not know where the player is located when launching.

 Open up **tl_asteroid** and press the <kbd>Add</kbd> button.
 Set the moment at `15` (in frames, so half a second).